John Burns (radio presenter)

 John Burns (born 30 July 1945) is an Australian radio presenter.

 Career

-Burns' radio debut was in 1988 on community radio station 3RRR on the program Lawyers, Guns & Money as the character Sir Lunchalot.
+Burns's radio debut was in 1988 on community radio station 3RRR on the program Lawyers, Guns & Money as the character Sir Lunchalot.
 Later, the Sir Lunchalot character switched to commercial radio and became a regular Friday morning contributor to the 3AW breakfast show, providing humorous restaurant reviews and tips on dining etiquette.

 In 2001, Burns joined Ross Stevenson as co-host of 3AW's breakfast program following the retirement of Dean Banks.
 Breakfast with Ross and John was the station's top rating program.
 Burns retired from 3AW in July 2020 with his last show on Friday 31 July.
 John was replaced by Russel Howcroft.

 Prior to his career in radio, he had an established career as a barrister.
 Burns was a Victorian crown prosecutor and practised law for 22 years.